MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/Synchronize-installers.md

 ---
 # required metadata

-title: Synchronize Self-service installers in Dynamics 365 Commerce
+title: Synchronize self-service installers in Dynamics 365 Commerce
-description: This topic explains how to utilize LCS Asset and Shared Asset libraries and Dynamics 365 Headquarters to upload and synchronize Self-service installers (For use with the standard Self-service download mechanism).
+description: This topic explains how to utilize LCS Asset and Shared Asset libraries and Dynamics 365 Headquarters to upload and synchronize self-service installers (for use with the standard self-service download mechanism).
 author: jashanno
 manager: AnnBe
 ms.date: 04/15/2020